trentlarge/pythonscheduler/README.md

 Usage
 -----
-Below is basic usage for printing a message every hour.
+Below is basic usage for printing a message every hour (at minute 0), a set of minutes every hour, and every 20 minutes per hour.

 ```
 import cron